tonimelisma/mail/BACKLOG.md

   * **Status: Completed (2025-06-17)**
 * **Requirement 0.3 (Remove RemoteMediator):** As a developer, I want to remove the MessageRemoteMediator and rely on the SyncController's background sync to populate the database for paging.
   * **Status: Completed (2025-06-18)**
-* **Requirement 0.4 (Implement Sync State Observation):** As a developer, I want the SyncController to expose a StateFlow\<SyncStatus\> that can be observed by the UI layer to provide real-time, global feedback on sync progress, network status, and error states.
+* **Requirement 0.4 (Implement Sync State Observation):** As a developer, I want the SyncController to expose a StateFlow<SyncStatus> that can be observed by the UI layer to provide real-time, global feedback on sync progress, network status, and error states.
-  * **Status: To Do**
+  * **Status: Completed (2025-06-27)**
 * **Requirement 0.5 (Implement Core Sync Logic):** As a developer, I want to ensure that the SyncController's implementation strictly follows the defined 4-level priority algorithm, uses database transactions for data integrity, and persists its background sync state in a FolderSyncStateEntity.
   * **Status: Completed (2025-06-25)**
 * **Requirement 0.6 (Integrate Initial Sync Duration):** As a developer, I want to integrate the existing user preference for "initial sync duration" into the SyncController's initial sync mode.